mussieh/Housing-Price-Predictor/README.md

 # Housing-Price-Predictor

-This program is used to predict Adair county (in Missouri) housing prices using multi-layer perceptrons (deep learning).
-It is basically a regression model to predict the selling price of properties based on past data, which is used to train this software agent.
+This program is used to predict housing prices in Adair county (Missouri) using multi-layer perceptrons (deep learning).
+It utilizes a regression model to predict the selling price of properties based on past data which is used to train this software agent.
-Eighty percent of the data set is used for training purposes, while the remaining twenty percent is used for testing.
+Eighty percent of the data set is used for training purposes while the remaining twenty percent is used for testing.

 ## Getting Started